dschul01/Amazon_Vine_Analysis/README.md

 ## Results

 The dataset utilized for this project contained reviews on watches.
-Three questions needed to be addressed to assess bias.
+Three questions needed to be addressed to assess whether there is bias from Vine members.
+The calculations performed from the dataframes and results are included in the snapshot below.

 1) How many reviews were from Vine members and non-Vine members.
 	* Vine review count:	    47